 The General Hospitals in the region are:

-Wageningen: Gelderse Vallei Ziekenhuis (Dutch only).
+- Wageningen: Gelderse Vallei Ziekenhuis (website Dutch language only).

-Nijmegen: Canisius Wilhelmina Hospital (CWZ) (Dutch only).
+- Nijmegen: Canisius Wilhelmina Hospital (CWZ) (website Dutch language only).

-Nijmegen: University Medical Centre Radboud UMC (website English as well as Dutch language)
+- Nijmegen: University Medical Centre Radboud UMC (website English as well as Dutch language)